ambientlight/reductive-dev-tools/README.md

 ## Usage
 Utilize provided store enhancer `ReductiveDevTools.Connectors.enhancer` for **reductive** or `ReductiveDevTools.Connectors.useReducer` for **reason-react hooks** (jsx3).

 You need to pass devtools extension [options](#options) as `~options` and action creator that builds action when state update is dispatched from the monitor as `~devToolsUpdateActionCreator`.
 Additionally you can also pass `~stateSerializer` and `~actionSerializer` to override default serialization behaviour.
-Take a look at [Serialization](#serialization) to see if you need this.
+Take a look at [Serialization](#serialization) to see if you need it.

 #### reductive